-- Maritime Safety Information (MSI) will be given priority in order to achieve the first long term objective of this Strategy, based on a multi-year MSI CB Plan to be developed jointly by the CBSC and World-wide Navigational Warning Service Sub-Committee (WWNWS); - CAT A and B Depending on funding, consideration will be given to using IHO funds for CAT A and B survey training and CAT B cartography training for candidates from MS only. - Training for the trainer (TFT), to improve the availability of trainers within a region or country. - Standardization of trainings beyond CAT A and B where feasible, providing a structure of training possibilities for certain topics. - MSDI training MSDI Courses will be developed to cater for the different requirements of the various phases of Hydrographic development. - Ensuring that syllabi of trainings are widely available, preferably in different languages. - Investigation of the practical benefit and a possible implementation of blended and elearning.
+- Maritime Safety Information (MSI) will be given priority in order to achieve the first long term objective of this Strategy, based on a multi-year MSI CB Plan to be developed jointly by the CBSC and World-wide Navigational Warning Service Sub- Committee (WWNWS): - CAT A and B Depending on funding, consideration will be given to using IHO funds for CAT A and B survey training and CAT B cartography training for candidates from MS only. - Training for the trainer (TFT), to improve the availability of trainers within a region or country. - Standardization of trainings beyond CAT A and B where feasible, providing a structure of training possibilities for certain topics. - MSDI training MSDI Courses will be developed to cater for the different requirements of the various phases of Hydrographic development. - Ensuring that syllabi of trainings are widely available, preferably in different languages. - Investigation of the practical benefit and a possible implementation of blended and elearning.
+Implementation of e-learning technologies in blended pedagogical process to consolidate multi-lingual training offer and to improve the follow-up on trainee's educational path.